 In 2007 I was a Fellow of the Institute of Advanced Studies, University of Durham.
 I have been a Visiting Fellow at the University of Melbourne, and UNSW, Sydney.

-I am a founding editor and editor-in-chief of the Journal of Cultural Economy.
+I was a founding editor of the Journal of Cultural Economy and editor-in-chief until 2017.

 Over recent years I have contributed to Radio 4's 'File on 4' programme 'Liquid Assets' and Will Hutton's Channel 4 programme 'Selling Off Britain', as well as to articles in The Guardian and The Conversation.

-My present research covers lies at the intersection of geographies of money and finance and cultural economy.
+My present research lies at the intersection of geographies of money and finance and cultural economy.